ECN320

 |

-regime; optimal currency area; consideration of the criteria; economic
+optimal currency area; consideration of the criteria; economic integration

-integration and monetary union; Creating the EU; EU and the euro crisis,
+and monetary union; Creating the EU; EU and the euro crisis, banking and

 KOM, ch